 The Community Instructor course is the entry point to the AusCycling Coach and Instructor Pathway.

 The Community Instructor course provides participants with an underpinning knowledge of cycling and it's disciplines, the roles and responsibilities of an AusCycling Instructor, and a range of fundamental instruction skills.

-This course is fully delivered through e-learning and after completion of the Course the participant is accredited to assist coaches and instructors across the AusCycling disciplines of BMX, MTB, CX, Road and Track.
+This course is fully delivered through e-learning and after completion of the course the participant is accredited to assist coaches and instructors across the AusCycling disciplines of BMX, MTB, CX, Road and Track.

-The course works examines areas of:
+The course examines the areas of: